 After reading the explanation, it becomes obvious that superior knowledge of Tolkien's universe helps to understand the new series and put the decisions about the show's characters in the proper context.
 Morehead also tackles the criticisms about bringing a more racially diverse set of actors to the series.

 It’s a blessing when somebody who has experienced any level of marginalization in their life finds something that makes them feel like they belong — something that most, if not all, nerds can identify with.
 We were drawn to these worlds, be it Middle-earth, the Federation, or whatever, because we felt at peace there in a way we didn’t elsewhere.
 As a result, these properties allow us to find common ground.
 Their themes and storylines can draw us together in wonder, imagination, and excitement that transcend the divisions that too often plague real life.

 His analysis of the greater impact that the casting choices may have on those who might not have felt the same sense of belonging in what is, ultimately, a fantasy world, feels spot on.
-I’m excited by the cast (who do a wonderful job bringing the series to life).
-I’m also impressed by the attempt to make this world accessible to everyone who might need a diversion from what is going on around us in real life.
-I hope that people won’t be swayed by some of the critiques about the show and will check it out for themselves.
+I'm excited by the cast (who do a wonderful job bringing the series to life).
+I'm also impressed by the attempt to make this world accessible to everyone who might need a diversion from what is going on around us in real life.
+It is my hope that people won't be swayed by some of the critiques about the show and will check it out for themselves.

 Join the newsletter to receive the latest updates in your inbox.